harrispopgen/elife_CAN1_paper/README.md

-## This repository contains script for [Jiang et al 2021. eLife](https://elifesciences.org/articles/68285): A modified fluctuation assay reveals a natural mutator phenotype that drives mutation spectrum variation within Saccharomyces cerevisiae
+## This repository contains scripts/pipelines for [Jiang et al 2021. eLife](https://elifesciences.org/articles/68285): A modified fluctuation assay reveals a natural mutator phenotype that drives mutation spectrum variation within Saccharomyces cerevisiae

 ## fig 1: analyzing mutation spectra from polymorphism data: preprocess of aligning S.paradoxus to S.cerevisiae: Spar_preprocess/, scripts for generating plots are in script/